MichaelHYJiang/csci566-Ocean-s-Five/README.md

 All cases save mp4 output videos, while case 2 saves extra npy results.

 ## References
-* [Learning to see in the dark](https://arxiv.org/pdf/1805.01934.pdf).
+[1] [Learning to See in the Dark](https://arxiv.org/pdf/1805.01934.pdf).
 Chen Chen, Qifeng Chen, Jia Xu and Vladlen Koltun.
 The IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018.

-* [MBLLEN: low-light image/video enhancement using cnns](http://bmvc2018.org/contents/papers/0700.pdf).
+[2] [MBLLEN: Low-Light Image/Video Enhancement Using CNNs](http://bmvc2018.org/contents/papers/0700.pdf).
 Feifan Lv, Feng Lu, Jianhua Wu, and Chongsoon Lim.
 In British Machine Vision Conference 2018, BMVC 2018, Northumbria University, Newcastle, UK, September 3-6, 2018, page 220.
 BMVA Press, 2018.

+[3] [Learning to See Moving Objects in the Dark](http://openaccess.thecvf.com/content_ICCV_2019/papers/Jiang_Learning_to_See_Moving_Objects_in_the_Dark_ICCV_2019_paper.pdf).
+Haiyang Jiang and Yinqiang Zheng.
+Learning to see moving objects in the dark.
+The IEEE International Conference on Computer Vision (ICCV), October 2019.

 ## Author
 **Ocean's Five**